munchyMouth/super-munchtroid/libs/README.txt

 - SamusPoses.json
-  . contains the list of poses you find in the pose drop down menu . flags poses that have missile fins (NOTE: Some fins are used for multiple poses; SPARTA only wires those poses up once.
-For a full list of missile fin poses, please visit http://patrickjohnston.org/bank/90#C9DD)
+  . contains the list of poses you find in the pose drop down menu . flags poses that have missile fins
+  (NOTE: Some fins are used for multiple poses;
+    - SPARTA only wires those poses up once.
+    - For a full list of missile fin poses, please visit http://patrickjohnston.org/bank/90#C9DD
+    - *ALL* the missile fins addresses listed at the link above are Lo addresses that map to the PC addresses in SamusPoses.json)

 - SamusSpecialPoses.json
   . contains concealed loading pose and some more obscure poses that are not indexed in the conventional fashion